@apostrophecms/admin-bar

 This will result in grouping those four core modules into a single dropdown menu displayed as 'Media' on the menu bar.
 ApostropheCMS admin bar with open dropdown menu titled 'Media'

 The following method belongs to this module and may be useful in project-level code.
-See the source code (opens new window) for all methods that belong to this module.
+See the source code for all methods that belong to this module.

 Because this module has an alias, you can call these from another module from the alias path.
 For example, self.apos.adminBar.add().